5 Surprising Risk Factors for Gallbladder Disease and What You Need to Know

 Common Risk Factors of Gallbladder Disease

-When we search for the “why” behind our gallbladder issues, we have to consider5 Surprising Risk Factors for Gallbladder Disease and What You Need to Know controllable and uncontrollable risk factors.
+When we search for the “why” behind our gallbladder issues, we have to consider controllable and uncontrollable risk factors.

 Uncontrollable, or non-modifiable risk factors for gallbladder disease include2